itaysadeh/rubiks-cube-solver/README.md

 In G3->G4, finally the cube is solved.
 In this state the cube is seperated to 3 edge slices and 2 corner tetrads (each containing 4 pieces).
 Because only 180-degre moves are allowed the pieces will never leave these orbits.
 Each slice/tetrad can be permuted in 4! ways which gives 4!^5, but there are some restrictions:

-Corners: only 4!^2 / 6 of the corner states are reachable due to parity and disallowed lone 3-cycles (explained [here](https://puzzling.stackexchange.com/questions/5402/what-is-the-meaning-of-a-tetrad-twist-in-thistlethwaites-algorithm)).
+Corners: only 4!^2 / 6 of the corner states are reachable due to parity and disallowed lone 3-cycles.

 Edges: only 4!^4 / 2 of the edge states are reachable due to parity.